lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## The Well-Known URI Registry

-IANA has added the well-known URI 'edhoc' to the Well-Known URIs registry.
+IANA has added the well-known URI `edhoc` to the Well-Known URIs registry.

 - URI suffix: edhoc